ropensci-review-tools/pkgstats/README.md

 pak::pkg_install ("ropensci-review-tools/pkgstats")
 ```

-The package can then loaded for use with
+The package can then loaded for use with:

 ``` r
 library (pkgstats)